 Sunshine Beach

-Crowned Queensland's best beach in 2025 by a public vote announced by the Premier.
-Reliable breaks year-round suit beginners through to experienced surfers — Coolum Surf School offers lessons right on the sand.
-Wide shores, boardwalks and BBQ areas, all beneath the dramatic backdrop of Mount Coolum (a 1.5-hour return hike for post-surf views).
+Crowned Queensland's best beach in a 2025 public vote announced by the Premier.
+Reliable, well-shaped breaks year-round suit beginners through to intermediate surfers — Coolum Surf School runs lessons right on the sand.
+Wide shores with good parking, boardwalks and shaded BBQ areas, all beneath the dramatic volcanic silhouette of Mount Coolum.
+Post-surf, the 1.5-hour return hike to Coolum's summit rewards with panoramic Sunshine Coast views.

 Alexandra Headland

-Known locally as "Alex", the headland point break is one of the coast's most consistent.
-A 90-minute coastal walk connects Alex to Point Cartwright through dune forest — one of the best morning walks on the Sunshine Coast.
-Less crowded than Noosa or Coolum.
+Known locally as "Alex", the headland point break is one of the coast's most consistent performers — working in a wider range of swell directions than the open beach breaks.
+A superb 90-minute coastal walk connects Alex Headland to Point Cartwright through paperbark dune forest and elevated coastal lookouts, making it one of the best morning exercise routes on the coast.
+Less crowded than Noosa or Coolum on weekends.

 Marcoola Beach